Find A Trail. Start Your Search Here:

 Barbed wire surrounds the ranch site

-The trail, which is open only to foot travel, sweeps around the mesquite-and-grass choked artifacts rolling out in chapters over its double loop layout.
+The trail sweeps around the mesquite-and-grass choked artifacts rolling out in chapters over its double loop layout.

 The new trail is located off Brown's Ranch Road